Markus91Koch/LAMMPS_Extensions/README.md

 Mainly, here the `fix_chicken_chunk` is given, which (despite the silly name) is developed for atomistic simulations of azobenzene-containing materials under UV-Vis irradiation.

-This fix exerts an angle-dependent torque arising from an effective orientation potential according to the so-called orientation approach [4].
+This fix exerts an angle-dependent torque arising from an effective orientation potential that is acting on an azo-chromophore under irradiation.
+This potential is implemented based on the so-called orientation approach [4].

 ## To do